Advanced Magento 2 Developer Tools For Debugging

 I. Magento Profiler

-Magento Profiler is a built-in tool for measuring code execution time and memory usage.
+Magento Profiler is a tool for measuring code execution time and memory usage.
 It helps identify performance bottlenecks and optimize critical code.

 Key Highlights: